n2ygk/puppet-pingfederate/README.md

   User-friendly name for the IdP.
 Displayed in the authentication selector screen.

 ##### `virtual`
-  (string)
+  (Array[string])
-  Virtual server entityID for the PingFederate SP.
+  Lost of virtual server entityIDs for the PingFederate SP.
 Used to override `saml2_local_entityID`.
-  For example: `columbia-ping-mfa:urn:saml2`
+  For example: `columbia-ping-mfa:urn:saml2`.
+The first entityID in the list becomes the defaultVirtualEntityID.
+Default: `[]`

 ##### `contact`
   (map)